demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

 ***
 Get organization's data.
 Required permissions: Agents, with certain restrictions.
-If the agent has a custom agent role that restricts their access to only users in their own organization, a 403 Forbidden error is returned.
+If the agent has a custom agent role that restricts the agent's access to only users in their own organization, a 403 Forbidden error is returned.
 See Creating custom agent roles in Zendesk help.